asgard-ai-platform/asgard-mcp-server/README.md

 1. Run the server with the appropriate parameters
 2. In Claude Desktop, configure the MCP provider to use the stdio interface
-3. Point Claude Desktop to the running instance of asgard-local-mcp
+3. Point Claude Desktop to the running instance of asgard-mcp-server

 ## Protocol

-This implementation is based on the MCP (Model Control Protocol) specification using the [mcp-go](https://github.com/mark3labs/mcp-go) library v0.27.0.
+This implementation is based on the MCP (Model Control Protocol) specification using the [mcp-go](https://github.com/mark3labs/mcp-go) library v0.36.0.

 ## Testing